StormBlackthorn/FBLA-Coding-and-Programming-FinTrack-app-2024-2025-/readme.md

 I made this for FBLA *coding and programming event*.
 Unfortunately at the time I could not present at all...and since FBLA is mostly all about presenting, although this app was good(for the time I had to make it), I did not make it past my school regionals. :(

+tbf tho, with my UI/UX designing skills, I would not have made it past states :p

 Hey but its okay I won Nationals first place for Network Design event :)

 Andy, if you're reading this, I carried us, HARD